fleetdm/fleet/docs/development/development-infrastructure.md

 To start the Fleet server backed by the Docker development infrastructure, run the Fleet binary as follows:

 ```
-fleet serve
+fleet serve --auth_jwt_key="insecure"
 ```

 By default, Fleet will try to connect to servers running on default ports on localhost.
+Depending on your browser's settings, you may have to click through a security warning.

 If you're using Docker via [Docker Toolbox](https://www.docker.com/products/docker-toolbox), you may have to modify the default values use the output of `docker-machine ip` instead of `localhost`.
 There is an example configuration file included in this repository to make this process easier for you.
 Use the `--config` flag of the Fleet binary to specify the path to your config.
 See `fleet --help` for more options.